microsoft/playwright/docs/src/accessibility-testing-js.md

 });
 ```

-If the element in question is used repeatedly in many pages, consider using a [using a test fixture](#using-a-test-fixture-for-common-axe-configuration) to reuse the same `AxeBuilder` configuration across multiple tests.
+If the element in question is used repeatedly in many pages, consider [using a test fixture](#using-a-test-fixture-for-common-axe-configuration) to reuse the same `AxeBuilder` configuration across multiple tests.

 ### Disabling individual scan rules